-Unit summary

-This unit provides the kno wledge, und for maintaining a cle ean environment in

 This unit provides the knowledge, understanding and skills for maintaining a clean environment in accordance with national policies.
-Learners will gain knowledge and skills of the decontamination

-process and good practice when dealing with waste materials.
-This unit does not cover the

-process and g decontamination of surgical instruments.
+Learners will gain knowledge and skills of the decontamination process and good practice when dealing with waste materials.
+This unit does not cover the decontamination of surgical instruments.
+Assessment This unit is internally assessed via a portfolio of evidence.
+Mandatory Achieved/not yet achieved Level 2 2 credits 22 GLH

-decontain Assessment

-This u ınit is interna lly assessed via a p ortfolio of evidence.

-Mandatory Achiev ed/not yet Level 2 2 credits 22 GLH

-achiev ed

-Learning outcomes S Assessme nt criteria (AC)

-(LOs) The learner ca an:

-The learner will:

-1. Understand how t 0 for environmental cl leaning

-maintain a clean the purpose of clea

-environment anagement of the er nvironment minimises

-ead of infection

-national policy of cold our coding cleaning

-equipm

-2. Understand the the decontamination

-principles and ste 2.2 Describe how and when cleaning agents are used

-the decontaminati on infecting agents are

-process process 2.4 Explain the role of personal protective equipment (PPE) during the nt (PPE) during the

-decontamination process

-2.5 Explain the concept of risk in dealing with specific types of

-contamination

-2.6 Explain how the level of risk determines the type of agent that may

-be used to decontaminate

-ould be cleaned and

-3. Understand the ries of waste and the

-importance of goo he different types of waste safely and

-waste manageme nt risk to others

-practice practice 3.3 Explain how waste should be stored prior to collection

-3.4 Identify the legal responsibilities in relation to waste management

-3.5 State how to reduce the risk of sharps injury

-4. Be able to underta

-decontamination 4.2 Select the appropriate PPE

-process 4.3 Clean and decontaminate equipment

-4.4 Store equipment safely

-e of waste safely

-4.6 Store waste prior to collection
+Learning outcomes (LOs) Assessment criteria (AC) The learner will: 1.
+Understand how to The learner can: maintain a clean 1.1 State the general principles for environmental cleaning environment 1.2 Explain the purpose of cleaning schedules STATE OF THE STATE Describe how the correct management of the environment minimises the spread of infection 1.4 Explain the reason for the national policy of colour coding cleaning equipment 2.
+Understand the principles 2.1 Describe the 3 steps of the decontamination process and steps of the 2.2 Describe how and when cleaning agents are used decontamination process 2.3 Describe how and when disinfecting agents are used 2.4 Explain the role of personal protective equipment (PPE) during the decontamination process 2.5 Explain the concept of risk in dealing with specific types of contamination Explain how the level of risk determines the type of agent that may be used to decontaminate 2.7 Describe how equipment should be cleaned and stored 3.
+Understand the 3.1 Identify the different categories of waste and the associated risks importance of good waste 3.2 Explain how to dispose of the different types of waste safely and management practice without risk to others 3.3 Explain how waste should be stored prior to collection 3.4 Identify the legal responsibilities in relation to waste management 3.5 State how to reduce the risk of sharps injury 4.
+Be able to undertake the 4.1 Select the appropriate cleaning and disinfecting agents decontamination process 4.2 Select the appropriate PPE 4.3 Clean and decontaminate equipment 4.4 Store equipment safely 4.5 Dispose of waste safely 4.6 Store waste prior to collection

-This unit must be assessed in line with Skills for Health assessment principles.
+This unit must be assessed in line with Skills for Health Assessment Principles.

-LO4 must be assessed in a real work environment.
+LO4 must be assessed in a real work environment (RWE).

-SFHIPC3
+• SFHIPC3